polotno-project/polotno-site/docs/toolbar.md

 type ToolbarProps = {
   store: StoreType,
   downloadButtonEnabled?: Boolean,

-  hidePosition?: boolean,
-  hideOpacity?: boolean,
-  hideDuplicate?: boolean,
-  hideLock?: boolean,
-  hideRemove?: boolean,

   // see how to use it in the example below components?: any,
 };

 // example
-<Toolbar store={store} hideDuplicate />;
+<Toolbar store={store} downloadButtonEnabled />;
 ```

 ### How to overwrite available inputs for an element type?

+Toolbar supports special `components` property to add/change/remove most of its UI components.

 In some application you may want to change available properties for selected element type.
 E.g. you may want to show a different color picker for `text` element.
-You can use `components` property for that.
 Just pass a component in format `TypeName` e.g. `TextFill`.
 You can use all built-element types as `Text`, `Image`, `Svg`.
 But also you can use `Many` prefix when several elements are selected.
+Also you can define your own new components for any element type.
+E.g. `ImageAlertButton`

 There are several built-in components but also you can add your own.